 Emerging Information Technologies, Kendall (Editor), Sage (1999), ISBN 0761917497

 Speech and Language Processing, Jurafsky and Martin, Prentice (2000), ISBN 0130950696

 Other recommended but not required books

-Five quizzes (each with 30 minute limit) to be taken via Blackboard.
-Four of the quizzes, created by the student teams, relate to the presentation topics, and one, created by the instructor, relates to the guest speaker presentations.
+Ten quizzes (each with 20 minute time limit) to be taken via Blackboard (previously called CourseInfo).
 The quizzes are designed not only to check that you read the assignments but, more importantly, to increase your capability to quickly process and comprehend IT material.
 The student receiving the highest quiz score total will receive a prize at the end of the semester.